-2. Slowness.
-The process of meandering naturally lengthens the stream and slows the flow rate of the river, affording safe environments, often rich in wildlife.
+safe environments, often rich in wildlife.
 Similarly, the meander should aim to cultivate an environment [space and time] ideal for collaboration and discussion through a slowness afforded by active intervention.

 3. Collection.
 The meandering process naturally gathers up material which is moved along the stream and later sorted and deposited elsewhere, in parts of the stream where the flow rate reduces forming ~Delta.
 These emergent temporal land masses often provide ecologically diverse environments, safe nesting grounds, or fertile soils for plant growth.

 During a Meander, walkers are tasked with documenting their experiences in various ways; making recordings, photographs, drawings or detailed notes during the meander, and to submit these to the ~Delta object which forms a record of the event.
 The parameters of the final accumulated mass, the delta should be pre-defined and agreed.
 This might be as simple as a blog post, photographs and writing, but more ideal is the physical the archiving of the materials.
 The final form of the resultant ~Delta object is defined by the dimensions of the material collected or generated, and the decisions of those tasked with its curation, and the editing.

 The Meander~Delta is a process of making time and space for discussion, action and interaction.
 The process enables collection and transmission of new material, opening new spaces [~delta] rich and fertile grounds for practice and discussion.
-A mechanism which enriches creative environments, through social interaction, and collaboration between different fields of specialisation, supporting the development of new evolving para-disciplinary assemblage.
+A delta provides a fertile creative environment, ideal for social interaction, and collaboration between different fields of specialisation, supporting the ongoing development of new evolving para-disciplinary assemblages.”

 From ‘The Pressure of Ideas/Notes on Para-Lab’

-When the page was next visited, it said: